TheWebTech/hs-email-snowflakes/README.md

-# HubSpot Email compatible Snowflakes
+# HubSpot Email Compatible Snowflakes
 Because.... why not?

 Add this module to the top of your email.
 In email clients that can handle animations you will see snowflakes falling inside of your html email.